Banning (film): Reception

 Howard Thompson of The New York Times called it "unusual, but noticeably unimpressive".

 Legacy

-Quincy Jones became the first African American to be nominated for an Academy Award for Best Original Song from the film "The Eyes of Love."
+Quincy Jones became the first African American to be nominated for an Academy Award for Best Original Song, "The Eyes of Love", from the film.

 Home media

-BANNING was released on a region-free Blu-ray on August 28, 2024, by Australian label 'IMPRINT Films/ViaVision', in association with Universal Pictures films.
-The disc used a 2k scan of an interpositive.
-Imprint advertised "Banning" as one of their limited edition releases with only 1500 copies for sale.
+BANNING was released via a region-free Blu-ray on August 28, 2024, by Australian label 'IMPRINT Films/ViaVision', in association with Universal Pictures.
+The disc utilized a 2k scan of an interpositive.
+Imprint advertised "Banning" as one of their limited edition releases with 1500 copies for sale.